HEAPLab/TAFFO-submodule-init/PragmaNotes.md

  - Varname = the identifier of the variable to be annotated
  - OptionArg = a parameter of the specified option.
 Its semantics may vary depending on the option.
 A syntx valid string here may not have a meaning with the corresponding option, thus leading to a non valid pragma statement.

+## Clang plugin ideas
+ - keep the same syntax as the current annotations
+ - parse them and add as attributes to varDecl AST nodes, to avoid modifying the current Taffo Init implementation

 ## To do
+ - write a clang plugin for taffo pragmas to use instead of a custom version of clang
+ - write a syntax for Fortran taffo pragmas which cannot be transformed into attributes
  - parse them correctly in taffo init module.
- - extend clang to support all the remaining taffo annotations.
- - implement the same pragmas in flang.
+ - implement pragma handling in taffo.